0xEljh/0xeljh/README.md

 I'm a full-stack machine learning engineer and startup person.
 The latter is why I felt a need to have a full suite of SWE skills, but I'm re-focusing on AI now.
-Currently looking for opportunities as a research/machine learning engineer.
+Currently doing an early stage startup so most other things will have to wait.
 Email: elijah@0xeljh.com

 My active projects:
 - [telegram bot to log your pod's EDH games](https://github.com/0xEljh/edh-telegram-bot)
 - [my digital garden: blog + digital portfolio](https://0xeljh.com/)
-- [pytorch-lightning-inspired backtester](https://github.com/0xEljh/backsim) (Postponing till ~July while I search for a job)
+- [pytorch-lightning-inspired backtester](https://github.com/0xEljh/backsim) (Postponing till ~end of year while I work my startup)
-- Also currently working on Unsloth's puzzle challenge for both the learning and the potential opportunity

 some github highlights:
 - 1inch fusion dashboard: got #1 dashboard at ETH Tokyo 2023 for this